How to make Word documents accessible

 Automated checks

-Run Microsoft Word's Accessibility Checker to identify anything you may have missed.
+Run Microsoft Word's Accessibility Checker

 Accessibility standards and resources

-Following this guidance helps more people access council content and supports meeting UK accessibility regulations, including PSBAR 2018.
+Following this guidance makes tables easier to read and understand for more people and supports UK accessibility regulations, including PSBAR 2018.

-For more on creating tables:
+For more on tables:

 If system or format limits stop you from following this guidance, contact the Communications and Marketing team before publishing.